Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/05-Create Blob storage.md

 # Lab 05 - Create blob storage

+### Estimated timing: 15 minutes

 ## Lab overview

-Storage account is a resource that acts as a container that groups all the data services from Azure storage (Azure blobs, Azure files, Azure Queues, and Azure Tables).
+storage account is a resource that acts as a container that groups all the data services from Azure storage (Azure blobs, Azure files, Azure Queues, and Azure Tables).
 This helps us manage all of them as a group.

-In this walkthrough, we will create a storage account, then work with blob storage files.
+In this walkthrough, we will create a storage account, and then work with blob storage files.

 ## Lab objectives

-In this lab, you will complete the following tasks:
+In this lab, You will be able to complete the following tasks:

 + Task 1: Create a storage account
 + Task 2: Work with blob storage
 + Task 3: Monitor the storage account

-## Estimated timing: 15 minutes

 ## Architecture diagram